LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 *Note:*

 - You **cannot** use the standard Radioddity CPS, or Baofeng CPS, to write to a radio flashed with the firmware.
 If you wish to use the Radioddity CPS the radio will **need to run the official Radioddity firmware**.
-Once the codeplug has been written to the radio with your ID and callsign, you can then flash the firmware to the radio and it will then read and operate with the code plug written to it with the standard firmware and CPS software.
+Once the codeplug has been written to the radio with your ID and callsign, you can then flash the firmware to the radio, and it will then read and operate with the code plug written to it with the standard firmware and CPS software.

 Please download the latest OpenGD77 CPS from the location given in [section 1.1](#download-links-and-other-resources))